norcams/iaas/docs/team/development/vagrant/ordering.rst

 We need to restart openstack-nova-metadata-api on compute-01.
 This can be done with ansible::

-  ansible-playbook -e "hosts=vagrant-compute name=openstack-nova-metadata-api.service" lib/systemd_restart.yaml
+  ansible-playbook -e "myhosts=vagrant-compute name=openstack-nova-metadata-api.service" lib/systemd_restart.yaml

 Flavors